kristianmandrup/kayak_ui_deserializer/Readme.md

 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->

-# Kayak UI deserializer

-Deserializer for [kayak UI](https://github.com/StarArawn/kayak_ui) a [Bevy ECS](https://bevyengine.org/) UI engine.

-## <a name='Goal'></a>Goal
+## <a name='Projectgoals'></a>Project Goals

-The current goal is to deserialize a JSON file into Kayak UI structures that can be stored in hashmaps.
-This will allow the Game UI designer to externalize parts of the UI as Game assets that can be loaded from one or more UI asset files.
+The current goal of this project is to enable deserialization of a JSON file into Kayak UI components that are stored and can be referenced.

+This will allow a Bev UI designer to externalize most of the UI definitions as Game assets that can be loaded from one or more UI asset files.

 ## <a name='Serializationformats'></a>Serialization formats